-5. Are Used to Leveraging Technology to Do a Better Job
+5. They Are Used to Leveraging Technology to Do a Better Job

 Working hand in hand with sales software such as a sales CRM for small business growth can be second nature to an inside sales executive if they have prior experience.
 This is important when you’re growing – a sales CRM is an indispensable tool.

-Sales CRMs are often used by inside sales teams to sort through incoming leads, mark them as qualified and pass them on to the core sales team.
+Sales CRMs are often used by inside sales teams to sort through incoming leads.
+It helps them mark them as qualified or unqualified and pass them on to the core sales team.

-They’re also in the habit of filling out lead detail fields and ensuring that lead data is thorough, which means that they’re well aware of the importance of sales reporting & maintaining a line of sight using that very data.
+They’re also in the habit of filling out lead detail fields and ensuring that lead data is thorough.
+This means that they’re well aware of the importance of sales reporting & maintaining a line of sight using that very data.